 What is a bomb cyclone?
-How it will impact Southern California residents?
+How will it impact Southern California residents?

 FOX 11 is tracking a powerful storm system set to intensify rapidly in the Pacific Ocean this week, impacting the West Coast, including Southern California.